-The EN Project (approximately 10,122 acres (4,096 hectares)) is adjacent to and east of LC South.
+The EN Project (approximately 5,500 acres (~ 2,200 hectares)) is adjacent to and east of LC South.
 Ur-Energy has over 50 historical drill logs from the EN project.
 Some minimal, deep, exploration drilling has been conducted at the project.
 Although no mineral resource is yet reported due to the limited nature of the data, Company geologists continue to recommend that the EN project should be explored further with wide spaced framework drilling to assess regional alteration and stratigraphic relationships.
+During 2016, in an effort to contain costs, we reduced the number of federal mining claims and state mineral leases held at the EN project.